 Hiking in France

 The French Alps are fantastic.
-Read about the hiking I did on the Tour du Mont Blanc.
+Read about my hikes on the Tour du Mont Blanc and the GR5.

 On the last day of the Tour du Mont Blanc I climbed all the way out of the valley, to the panoramic views of Le Grand Balcon and Le Brévent.
 It was a long way down again to reach the TMB finish line in Les Houches.